Compilers Resources

 Symbol Table

-This series on the Python symbol table implementation from Eli Bendersky is useful for learning how does a symbol table works:
+This series on the Python symbol table implementation from Eli Bendersky is useful for learning how does a symbol table works.

 Semantic Analyzer